krlawrence/graph/ChangeHistory.md

 - Improved some existing sample apps.
 - Added a sample that shows how to load the air routes graph into JanusGraph backed by Cassandra.
 - Did quite a bit of cleaning up of the text overall and corrected some mistakes and typos.

+## Release 276 change History

+Major features in this Release
+- Renamed the book to "Practical Gremlin".
+- Added Tip boxes pointing to relevant samples throughout the book.
+- Added to the section on the `where` step.
+- Improved section on boolean steps.
+- Added more Java samples to the sample-code folder.
+- Significantly improved coverage of the `repeat` step.
+- Expanded coverage of working with properties.
+- Added coverage of the `explain` step.
+- Removed use of deprecated `addV` form.
+- Added introductory text to make GitHub material easier to find.
+- Cleanup and fixing of typos.